MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/ruby/install-gems-and-run.md

         run: bundle exec ruby hello.rb
     ```

-Pass options as environment variables on the job or step.
+You can pass more options as environment variables, on the job or step.

 ```yaml
 env: